Consensys-Network-State/ds3/packages/ui/src/components/checkbox/README.md

 | Disabled | `aria-disabled={disabled}` | `accessibilityState={{ disabled }}` |
 | Indeterminate | `aria-checked="mixed"` | `accessibilityState={{ mixed: true }}` |

-For more details on our cross-platform approach to accessibility, see the [Dual-API Pattern documentation](../../../README.md#dual-api-pattern).
+For more details on our cross-platform approach to accessibility, see the [Dual API](#6--dual-api).